Christ Church, Shimla

 Heavy snows in 1961 caused extensive damage to the building and the pinnacles running along its length were dismantled.
-The structure has been repaired at various points and yet, the overall structure retains its essence and has a nave, chancel and tower.
-The floor has a centre aisle flanked by pews and two side aisles again flanked by pews.
+The structure has been repaired at various points and yet, the overall structure retains its essence and has a nave, chancel, and tower.
+The floor has a center aisle flanked by pews and two side aisles again flanked by pews.

 St. Michael’s Cathedral, Shimla